Petemab/family_meal_app/README.md

 * Google maps would really bring the app to life.

-* I would probably want to restyle completely given the chance.
+* I would want to restyle completely given the chance.